Rosewood Miramar Beach Hotel hosts its first ever charity dog show | News Channel 3-12

 Rosewood Miramar Beach Hotel hosts its first ever charity dog show

-This is a charity dog show, and will benefit local animal shelter Santa Barbara Humane.
+The charity dog show will benefit local animal shelter Santa Barbara Humane.

 Pets are judged on personality, spirit, beauty, tricks, and talents.

-The first place prize that will be awarded is a 2 night stay at the Rosewood Miramar Beach Hotel.
+The first place prize that will be awarded is a two-night stay at the Rosewood Miramar Beach Hotel.

 This is a free event for visitors, but registration to participate in the dog competition itself is $250 per competitor.